MichaelTA0111/ELE3001-FYP-BEng/doc/project-diary.md

 ### Friday 21<sup>st</sup>:
 Progress:
 - MA, SSH, and TS had a meeting discussing recent progress.
-- MA sent completed health and safety form to SSH
+- MA sent completed health and safety form to SSH.
 - TS forwarded a meeting invitation to SSH with the DSbD program team.

 To do: